MissLiner/portfolio/README.md

 - Soft callback to the eighties
 - Full of good memories and positive associations

 After I had the color scheme, I happened to find a nice recent picture of myself in front of a wall of roses, which matched the scheme perfectly!

-Kismet.
+I also took some photographs at a cactus greenhouse, one of which ended up inspiring me so much, I used it as a background for the site.
+This required a total design overhaul, and I worked hard to make the transition between the fixed top nav bar and the rest of the site seamless.